Critics’ Picks: March 10 - March 16, 2017

 Spicy food is glorious stuff, particularly in times of duress or when the weather is unreasonably chilly or when you’ve misplaced that bottle of Double Chicken Brand Sriracha you still keep in your bag.
 So which restaurant to head for when the need for a dose of chiles calls?
 Here are a half-dozen places around town where what’s on the menu can blow both your mind and the Scoville scale.
 Read more

 New sculptures by the artist look like the crates that the sculptures might have been shipped in, albeit here given free rein to perform like circus acrobats.
 The offbeat mix is typical for Isermann, whose distinctive fusion of high art, handicraft and commercial design has fueled an exceptional body of work over three decades.
-Through March 25.
+Ends Saturday, March 25.
 Read more

 Architecture’s top 10 for 2016